 It’s clear that if you can build brand loyalty among a core set of customers, you can feel secure in having an engaged community of buyers who look forward to hearing from you and buying your products on a regular basis.

 Building brand loyalty is the hard part, because it isn’t built overnight—and it’s actually getting harder to cultivate.
 According to Edelman’s 2018 trust barometer, only 54% of Americans trust businesses—which is a 20% drop from 2017.

-That’s why it’s more important than ever for companies to prioritize brand loyalty and be deliberate about how they reach and care for their customers.
+These brand loyalty statistics only show why it’s more important than ever for companies to prioritize brand loyalty and be deliberate about how they reach and care for their customers.